Our Easton DUI Lawyers provide Aggressive DUI Defense in Lehigh County, Monroe County & Northampton County.

 Client was charged with Fleeing and Eluding police.
 Aggressive representation at the preliminary hearing led to all criminal charges being dismissed before the case reach the Northampton County Court of Common Pleas.

-DUI Penalties & License Suspension in the Lehigh Valley, and Pennsylvania as a whole, vary greatly.
+DUI Penalties & License Suspension in the Northampton County, Lehigh County, and Pennsylvania as a whole, vary greatly, as seen in the above DUI Chart.
 DUI Penalties in Pennsylvania depend upon the blood alcohol content (BAC), the number of previous arrests in the past 10 years, whether a there was a refusal to submit to chemical testing and many other factors.

 When Easton Police, Bethlehem Police, Allentown Police, The Pennsylvania State Police or any other local police department conducts a DUI stop, they often follow a certain set of standard DUI policy and procedures.
 Our Easton DUI Lawyers are well versed in this standard script.
 The stop should always begin with either a moving violation or an equipment violation, the basis for the stop will always be an important factor in a DUI case.
 The officer will then ask the driver for his documentation, license and registration.
 The officer will state that he smells drugs or alcohol and will ask the driver how much he or she has had to drink.
 Next, the police officer will have to driver exit the vehicle and ask them to perform DUI field sobriety tests (FSTs).
 The officer will often then administer a portable breathalyzer test, a PBT.
 If the officer believes there is probable cause for an arrest the will then transport the driver to the local DUI Testing Center in Easton, Allentown or Bethlehem.